mortezakowkabi/jcb-persian-documentation/015-Adding-Templates-and-Layouts-to-a-Site-View.md

 [00:00:00](https://www.youtube.com/watch?v=6VBbi3Rl2eY&list=PLQRGFI8XZ_wtGvPQZWBfDzzlERLQgpMRE&t=00h00m00s)
 (*Click the timestamp to open the video in YouTube.*)

-After adding a **Dynamic Get** to a Site View, it’s essential to understand how **templates** and **layouts** integrate with these views.
+After adding a **Dynamic Get** to a Site View, it's essential to understand how **templates** and **layouts** integrate with these views.
 This helps you know where each piece of code resides, how Joomla loads it, and how JCB structures them during component compilation.

 ---